Keyboard shortcuts

 z_getaddressforaccount account ( ["receiver_type",...] diversifier_index )

-Derives a Unified Address for the wallet's account in zcashd's syntax, optionally at an exact diversifier index.
-Unlike getnewaddress, the returned object includes the diversifier index, so a client can re-derive the same address deterministically later.
+Derives an address for the wallet's account in zcashd's syntax, optionally at an exact index.
+Unlike getnewaddress, the returned object includes the index, so a client can re-derive the same address deterministically later.

 Parameters